Market price: median of last, best bid, best offer

 Every hour, each perpetual contract has a funding payment where longs pay shorts equal to [1 hour TWAP of Premium] / 24.
 This payment is added to your account's collateral.

-Position notional: size * MP
+Position notional: position size * MP

 IMF Factor: multiplier on the margin required for a coin.